Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: Possible enhancements

-In results presented in Section~\ref{sec:covdist}, we have considered that active users are uniformly distributed around the cell tower.
-In reality, the distribution of persons in rural areas is not uniform as shown in~Fig.~\ref{fig:RuralEthiopia}.
-Therefore, active users might not be uniformly distributed causing multi-user interference for users close to each other.
+In the presented results, we assumed that active users are uniformly distributed around the cell tower.
+In reality, persons, and consequently users, tend to live close to each others as shown in~Fig.~\ref{fig:RuralEthiopia}, which increase multi-user interference.
 Multiple access techniques should be used in order to mitigate this interference.
-NOMA techniques~\cite{khaled2021multi} are preferred over orthogonal multiple access (OMA) techniques as time-division multiple access (TDMA) or frequency-division multiple access (FDMA), as they offer higher data rates.
-Indeed, NOMA allows the service of two or more users using the same beam as depicted in Fig.~\ref{fig:SystemModelExtended}.
-Users are then separated thanks to interference cancellation techniques.
+NOMA is preferred over OMA as it can offer higher data rates.
+NOMA allows the service of two or more users using the same beam.
+For long distances as in our work, power allocation strategies for NOMA users are not complex and their separation can be easily done using interference cancellation techniques.